Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Experiments

 \section{Experiments}

-To verify the effectiveness of the proposed method, a dialogue experiment was conducted to output RAPs from commands issued by humans.
-We investigated the changes in the RAP and the content of the questions asked through dialogue regarding the action plans for multiple cooking tasks.
+To verify the effectiveness of the proposed method, a dialogue experiment is conducted for outputting RAPs from commands given by humans.
+We will investigate the changes in RAP and the content of the questions asked through the dialogue for the action plans of multiple cooking tasks.